• Home

 This topic explains what Single Sign-On (SSO) features are available in LaunchDarkly.

 SSO allows your team to authenticate with LaunchDarkly using the same identity provider (IdP) you use for your other internal and external services.
 LaunchDarkly implements SSO with the SAML 2.0 protocol.
 You can use SSO with your IdP to manage access rights in LaunchDarkly.
+You can use SSO to manage both member login and member roles, or you can use SSO to manage member login only, and continue to manage member roles within LaunchDarkly.

 After you enable SSO, System for Cross-domain Identity Management (SCIM) becomes available.
 SCIM facilitates user provisioning, which means your IdP can use it to create, update, and deactivate members in LaunchDarkly.
 Administrators can optionally turn on and configure team sync with SCIM, which lets admins sync groups in their IdP with LaunchDarkly teams.